These restrictions help improve the flow of traffic and prevent obstructions on the road. They either:

 - prevent waiting at certain times of the day or certain days of the week (shown on a sign next to the yellow lines)

-You can report a missing or faded waiting and loading restrictions, or request new ones, quickly and easily online using our Highways Reporting Tool.
+You can report a missing or faded waiting and loading restrictions quickly and easily online using our Highways Reporting Tool.

 Traffic Regulation Orders